 Part of Nikwasi Initiative's mission is to develop a Cherokee Cultural Corridor along more than 60 miles of the Little Tennessee River, from Cherokee to Franklin and the headwaters of the river.

 Along this corridor, visitors will find cultural interpretation and information resources on-site that improve the visibility of important Cherokee landmarks and historic sites.
 The first piece of this important project was unveiled in 2018: a cultural information kiosk that overlooks Cowee Mound, the site of what once was the center of the ancient Cherokee town Cowee.

-Nikwasi Initiative intends to place a similar cultural kiosk at Nikwasi Mound in downtown Franklin.
+Nikwasi Initiative placed a second cultural kiosk at Nikwasi Mound in downtown Franklin in 2020.

 Signage along the Cultural Corridor is written in both English and in the Cherokee syllabary — and gives visitors a sense of the rich, vibrant and complex culture that has existed for hundreds of years in Western North Carolina's mountains.

 Above: A drawing of Cherokee representatives by artist Marksman following the April 3, 1730 Nikwasi council house meeting between Cherokee leaders and Scotsman Sir Alexander Cuming.

 Below: Antique postcard depicting Nikwasi Mound in Franklin, North Carolina.